Got Royal Fever? Add These Historic Sites To Your British Hit List

 From grand abbeys to glittering jewels.

-And, while the Royals have been in our living rooms for a while, the upcoming wedding of Prince Harry and Meghan Markle has seen Royal Fever sweep the globe.
+And, while the Royals have been in our living rooms for a while, the recent wedding of Prince Harry and Meghan Markle and the addition of many tiny princes and princesses to the family in recent years has seen Royal Fever sweep the globe.

 If you’re among the Aussie travellers hooked on the House of Windsor, these are the sites you need to consider visiting.